-(2) The development approved shall be undertaken in strict accordance with the following approved plans: TA-011A Proposed Site Plan, TA-PA-012 Proposed Ground Floor Plan, TA-PA-013 Proposed first floor Plan, TA-PA-014 Proposed Roof Plan, TA-PA-015 Proposed Elevations, TA-PA-018 Proposed Ground Floor Demolition Plan, TA-PA-020 Visualisation 1, TA-PA-031 Proposed Area Schedule, TA-PA-041 Proposed Site Elevations.
+(2) The development approved shall be undertaken in strict accordance with the following approved plans: TA-011 Proposed Site Plan, TA-PA-012 Proposed Ground Floor Plan, TA-PA-013 Proposed first floor Plan, TA-PA-014 Proposed Roof Plan, TA-PA-015 Proposed Elevations, TA-PA-018 Proposed Ground Floor Demolition Plan, TA-PA-020 Visualisation 1, TA-PA-031 Proposed Area Schedule, TA-PA-041 Proposed Site Elevations, TA-PA-050 Parking Diagram.
 REASON: To ensure that the development is undertaken in accordance with the approved plans.

-(3) Prior to the construction of the extension hereby approved samples (or where considered appropriate details of specification and finish) of all external materials to be incorporated into the development on all external finishes shall be submitted to the Local Planning Authority for its written approval.
-These details shall include external cladding in Ash, glass and frame casing, windows, doors, fascias, barges, soffits and all rainwater goods.
+(3) Prior to the construction of any buildings on site samples (or where considered appropriate details of specification and finish) of all external materials to be incorporated into the development on all external finishes shall be submitted to the Local Planning Authority for its written approval.
+These details shall include external cladding including its colour finish, glass, and frame casing, windows, doors, fascias, barges, soffits and all rainwater goods.
 The development shall be implemented in accordance with the approved details and permanently maintained as such thereafter.